Jayslen/Scrape-Football-Results/README.md

 > Typescript version 5.8.3

 > [!NOTE]
-> Currently, only La Liga and the Premier League are supported.
+> Currently, only La Liga, Premier League, Seria A and Bundesliga are supported.
 >
 > When specifying a league as an argument, use the following formats:
 >
 > - premier-league
 > - laliga
 > - serie (serie A)
+> - bundesliga

 ## Tech Stack
 - NodeJS